rdev/fivepointseven/pages/work/mdx/previewhunt.md

 ## The inception

-When I was launching [DailyWall](/work/dailywall) (check that project out if you haven't yet) on Product Hunt, [https://twitter.com/andreyazimov](Andrey Azimov) was helping me since I'm horrible at marketing.
+When I was launching [DailyWall](/work/dailywall) (check that project out if you haven't yet) on Product Hunt, [Andrey Azimov](https://twitter.com/andreyazimov) was helping me since I'm horrible at marketing.
 And when we were done preparing everything and re-cropping and re-compressing images for the 7th time we thought "Wouldn't it be cool if there was like a script that did all of this?"

 Then we figured that we're probably not the only ones who had this problem and it should probably be a web app rather than a script.
 So I immediately opened my code editor and started sketching it out.
 And in 2.5 days we released it 🙈